karma-skz/NLxFOL-parser-and-resolution-module/README.md

-# NL → FOL Translator & Multi-Validator
+# NL → FOL Translator, Validators, KB, Proofs, and Benchmarks

-This project provides a single natural language (English) to first-order logic (FOL) translator shared across three independent validation methods:

-- Lark-based grammar parser
-- NLTK LogicParser
-- FO Master style (lightweight validator; common notation)
+This repository provides a modular pipeline to translate English natural language (NL) into First-Order Logic (FOL), validate generated formulas via multiple parsers, store and query logic in a knowledge base with derivation traces, and evaluate performance using datasets and benchmarking scripts.

-All methods are accessible via the unified `main.py` entrypoint.
+All core functions are accessible via the unified `main.py` entrypoint and dedicated CLIs.

 ## 1. Folder Structure